lucashfreitas/blog-lucasfsantos/content/posts/2020-02-09-good-pratices-to-develop-a-good-solid-web-api-architecture.md

 The **Business Logic/Domain** layer is responsible to implement all the BUSINESS NEEDS, it's the core part of your system and it's directly related to the business rules.
 Let's suppose that you need to add a new customer in your database, the service layer will be responsible to receive all the parameters from the api (AKA (Dto's)\[https://stackoverflow.com/questions/36174516/rest-api-dtos-or-not].

 The most valuable part of any enterprise system is usually the business rules and the requirements.

-This layer is directly related to our database, even though if we add another layer for the database (e.g repository pattern)
+This layer is directly related to our database, even though if we have the database operations in a different layer using repository patterns.

-This layer will be directly "plugued" with the HTTP Layer.

-The HTTP Layer will be a way to EXPOSE or ALLOW a third part system (a front end application written in react for example)
+The HTTP Layer will be a way to EXPOSE or ALLOW a third part system (a front end application written in react for example) to do transactions, execute tasks and change data in on your system.

-The HTTP/Controllers lands is responsable to CONNECT and DELIVER your services/resource for someone to use (e.g a single page application written in react,angular,etc).

-If you have these two questions:

-\- Someone

-If you think in the business that you work on, what is more important?
-The action that is executed by your service or
+If you are using BDD it will be directly related to this layer as it will describe all the use cases and validate/test your business rules.

 ## HTTP/Web/Controllers application Layer